johnkerl/miller/docs6/reference-verbs.rst

     Usage: mlr cat [options]
     Passes input records directly to output.
 Most useful for format conversion.
     Options:
-    -n        Prepend field "n" to each record with record-counter starting at 1 -g {comma-separated field name(s)} When used with -n/-N, writes record-counters keyed by specified field name(s).
+    -n         Prepend field "n" to each record with record-counter starting at 1.
-    -v        Write a low-level record-structure dump to stderr.
-    -N {name} Prepend field {name} to each record with record-counter starting at 1
+    -N {name}  Prepend field {name} to each record with record-counter starting at 1.
+    -g {a,b,c} Optional group-by-field names for counters, e.g. a,b,c
+    -h|--help Show this message.

 .. code-block:: none
    :emphasize-lines: 1,1